NetanelShimoni/Scraping-IMDB/README.md

 </br>
 example:
-I have attached a movie.txt file where the input is the movie "Star trek"
+I have attached a movies.txt file where the input is the movie "Star trek"